weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 1. Define feature flag and configuration to use
 1. Create branch from main
 1. Write tests and in the test function check for the feature flag before executing the test<br/>Create a code block containing your functionality with a conditional checking for the feature flag
-1. Repeat previous step until getting to a decent state
+1. Repeat the previous step until getting to a decent state
-1. Rebase on main
+1. Rebase on the main branch
-1. Commit; push; PR; merge with main
+1. Commit; push; PR; merge with the main branch

 **Enable CI tests for new feature work**
 <br/>Success Scenario